"The goal of the artwork is to celebrate wilderness and adventure."

-Jessa's paintings and drawings emerge from her experiences in the backcountry.
-Her artwork blends the creation process with adventure capturing the spirit of exploration during her time outside.
-Being mobile and transportable is a large part of the art process, as she brings her studio along these adventures to create artworks within the setting of that experience.
+Jessa's paintings and drawings emerge from her experiences in the backcountry, blending the creation process with adventure to capture the spirit of exploration during her time outside.
 These adventurous artworks also serve as studies for larger scale murals, bringing backcountry adventures back to urban and daily life.

 The artworks are about the human experience.
 They are about struggle as much as they are about celebrating activity and these moments within the wild.
 These pieces explore the beauty and the mystery of wilderness and activity through the use of color, shape, and line by being expressive and dramatic, bold and bright... because that is what life is.
 It is all of those heightened elements combined.